spatie/myray.app/docs/developing-ray-libraries/getting-started.md

 ## Creating a JavaScript integration for Ray

 In this guide, we'll create a new JavaScript library that communicates with Ray.
-There are already comprehensive third-party libraries in this space, such as [node-ray](https://github.com/permafrost-dev/node-ray), but this will serve well as an example.
+There are already comprehensive libraries in this space, like as [node-ray](https://github.com/permafrost-dev/node-ray), but this will serve well as an example.

 ## Goals